ambujtewari/stats701-winter2021/README.md

 ## Schedule

-"Notes" below refers to Prof. Vidyasagar course notes (available to UM students via the Canvas website for this course).
+"Notes" below refers to Prof. Vidyasagar's course notes (available to UM students via the Canvas website for this course).

 Lecture No. | Date | Topic | Readings
 --- | --- | --- | ---